Up to 50% off sofas & mattresses — limited‑time deals.

 Why does my sofa still move after adding pads?

-Uneven legs, rocking, or mixed surfaces (rug + bare floor) often defeat a single fix.
+Uneven legs, rocking, or mixed surfaces like rug plus bare floor can defeat a single fix.

 Can I stop sliding without lifting the sofa?